jbowdre/virtuallypotato/content/posts/create-vms-chromebook-hashicorp-vagrant/index.md

   - infrastructure-as-code
 comment: true # Disable comment if false.
 ---
 I've lately been trying to do more with [Salt](https://saltproject.io/) at work, but I'm still very much a novice with that tool.
 I thought it would be great to have a nice little portable lab environment where I could deploy a few lightweight VMs and practice managing them with Salt - without impacting any systems that are actually being used for anything.
 Along the way, I figured I'd leverage [HashiCorp Vagrant](https://www.vagrantup.com/) to create and manage the VMs, which would provide a declarative way to define what the VMs should look like.
-That will make it easy to build up, destroy, and redeploy a development environment in a simple, repeatable way.
+The VM (or even groups of VMs) would be specified in a single file, and I'd bypass all the tedious steps of creating the virtual hardware, attaching the installation media, installing the OS, and performing the initial configuration.
+Vagrant will help me build up, destroy, and redeploy a development environment in a simple and repeatable way.

 Also, because I'm a bit of a sadist, I wanted to do this all on my new [Framework Chromebook](https://frame.work/laptop-chromebook-12-gen-intel).
 I might as well put my 32GB of RAM to good use, right?